 First, it’s necessary to focus on strategic areas of specialty chemistry.
 Too many competitors claim broad competence in handling any project thrown their way.
 If we feel we cannot offer the customer a timely, economical or beneficial solution, we will inform them promptly and propose other options that could be better alternatives.

 Second, it was important to retain and upgrade assets during the peak period in years past when customers looked eastward toward low-cost-country-producers for their sourcing needs.
 Over that period there were many domestic manufacturers that divested assets or simply discontinued operations.
 Through the patronage of our valuable customer base, we managed our way through the difficult time, while still securing attractive new projects for our pipeline.

-The business environment has since changed and today we are perfectly positioned toward significant growth with underlying support from the larger Evonik organization.
+The business environment has since changed and today we are perfectly positioned toward significant growth with underlying support from the larger Jayhawk organization.

 Finally, our creative management of co-product streams has led to minimal waste and an optimized cost positions for our customers.
 Customers greatly appreciate our ingenuity, innovative approach and our system for managing our business which includes ISO 9001, ISO 14001, Responsible Care and cGMP/FDA certifications.

 Asset deployment is vital to effective custom manufacturing.
-Image credit: Evonik Jayhawk
+Image credit: Jayhawk

 It is highly important for custom manufacturers to demonstrate mastery of production planning and logistics to service customers on a global scale.

-JC: I can simply share that our business is strong, has an excellent diversity of projects and is poised for growth.
-Jayhawk is dedicated to serving as Evonik’s custom-manufacturing hub for complex chemical intermediates and actives in specialty and agricultural chemicals.
+I can simply share that our business is strong, has an excellent diversity of projects and is poised for growth.
+Jayhawk is dedicated to serving as Jayhawk’s custom-manufacturing hub for complex chemical intermediates and actives in specialty and agricultural chemicals.